Anthony Fedorov: Early life and career beginnings

-Fedorov was born in Yalta, Ukrainian SSR, Soviet Union.
+Fedorov was born in Yalta, Ukrainian SSR, Soviet Union (now Ukraine).
 He, his parents, and his older brother Denis moved to the United States in 1994.
 He had a tracheotomy as a toddler due to a birth defect in his windpipe, from which a scar is still visible.
 Despite skepticism that he would even be able to talk again, he persevered and began singing at an early age.
 He is a tenor and can play the piano and guitar.
 He graduated from Neshaminy High School in 2003 and attended Bucks County Community College.

 Fedorov is fluent in Russian and English.
 He can also sing in Spanish and Italian.

 American Idol

 Fedorov was an American Idol contestant during the spring 2005 season.
 Of all the American Idol auditioners, Fedorov was most well known for singing ballads, something which all three judges view as his best style.

 Fedorov was voted off the show on May 11, 2005, after singing "I'm Already There" by Lonestar and "If You Don't Know Me By Now" by Harold Melvin & the Blue Notes during country music/Gamble and Huff week.
 It is said by many that his rendition of "If You Don't Know Me By Now" was one of his top performances, having been on-key through the entire song and gaining praise from the judges.
 It was viewed as one of his most accomplished, along with his presentations of Celine Dion's "I Surrender" and Paul Young's "Every Time You Go Away".